 It takes courage:

 To stand for your beliefs and values.
 (I am not speaking about shooting people who may be different from you and that you therefore may feel threatened by or angry with.)
-I am referring to informed voting.
+I am referring to informed voting, speaking up in meetings, etc.

-To say goodbye or let go, whether through a move, death, career change, website redo (my current project), etc.
+To say goodbye or let go, whether through a move, death, career change, website redo, clearing out your home (ongoing for me!), office, etc.

 To say hello to new opportunities, relationships